ReinBentdal/le_audio_synthesizer/README.md

 #### Building and programming youself
 The application is developed using `nrf-sdk v2.0.2`. `common_net.hex` is borrowed from the `nrf5340_audio` application provided with this version of nrf-sdk, located in `bin/ble5-ctr-rpmsg_3251.hex`.
 The headsets has to be programmed with this audio application version to function correctly.
 The provided headset binaries are build from the stock `nrf5340_audio` application with added configs `CONFIG_AUDIO_HEADSET_CHANNEL_COMPILE_TIME=y` and `CONFIG_AUDIO_HEADSET_CHANNEL=x`, where x=0 => left headset, x=1 => right headset.

 It is recomended to build and program the synth application through VS Code with the nrf Connect extension.
 Select the board you want to build for.
-Add `overlay-debug.conf` to your kconfig build configuration.\
+Add `overlay-debug.conf` to your kconfig build configuration.

 ![Image](./assets/nrf_connect_tab.PNG)

 ![Image](./assets/build_configuration.PNG)

+*TODO: LC3 no longer closed source?*

 The application uses the LC3 codec (closed source).
 Make sure to include it through west: